patf/librato-sidekiq/README.md

 **enabled**: Boolean, true by default

+**class_metrics_enabled**: Boolean, true by default.
+If set to false, metrics on individual worker classes are not collected.

 **whitelist_queues**: Array, list of queue names that will be the only ones sent to Librato (optional)

 **blacklist_queues**: Array, list of queue names that will not be sent to Librato (optional)